 Niantic / I-95 Exit 72 KOA

-Within a couple hours of Boston and New York City lies the city of Niantic, a coastal town with plenty to explore.
-Relaxation is easy in this small Connecticut village full of historic and cultural significance.
+Within a couple of hours of Boston and New York City lies the city of Niantic, a coastal town with plenty to explore.
+Relaxation is easy in this small Connecticut village full of historical and cultural significance.
 Great restaurants, dynamic entertainment, and warm hospitality make this a great place to unwind and enjoy nature.
 At Niantic KOA, you can enjoy amenities like Wi-Fi, cable TV, and beautiful sites set up to accommodate rigs of up to 65 feet.
-Cook a meal in the Kamping Kitchen, and stay fueled up with on-site propane and firewood available for purchase.
+Cook a meal in the Kamping Kitchen and stay fueled up with on-site propane and firewood available for purchase.

 Rocky Neck State Park Campground

 135 RV and trailer friendly sites are open between May and September at Rocky Neck State Park.
 Some are in lush wooded areas, and others are out in the open, so take your pick: reservations can be made up to 11 months in advance.

 Although the park has no hookups available, most campers still enjoy their stay thanks to the generous facilities the park provides.
 Amenities include an outdoor community fireplace, shower and restroom facilities, drinking water spigots, a concession area, a swimming pool, and a dump station.
 Each site is equipped with its own picnic table and fire ring.
 The campground is divided into five loops: the Heron, Egret, Crane, Osprey, and Seagull.
 Each loop surrounds a toilet and shower block and water supply, so you're never too far away from the amenities you need.